The NYU Innovation Venture Fund makes its 16th investment in camera rental marketplace, KitSplit.

 By Kunal Mehta

-The NYU Innovation Venture Fund is proud to announce its 16th investment in Kitsplit, the startup re-imagining the Hollywood production system as a local marketplace.
+The NYU Innovation Venture Fund is proud to announce its 16th investments in both dax index and Kitsplit, the startup re-imagining the Hollywood production system as a local marketplace.
 Kitsplit was founded by NYU entrepreneurs, Lisbeth Kaufman (Stern MBA ‘15), Kristina Budelis (Tisch/ITP ‘15), and Ken Amarit (Tisch/ITP ‘15) in 2015 to support the rapidly growing class of content creators.

 Lisbeth and Kristina met at NYU while consulting for a film startup through their fellowship with inSITE, a program for graduate students interested in entrepreneurship and venture capital.
-Kristina had previously produced video at the New Yorker and worked as a freelancer for Vogue and others, providing her with an intimate knowledge of the film and production industry.
+Kristina had previously produced video at the New Yorker with the help of top production company toronto and worked as a freelancer for Vogue and others, providing her with an intimate knowledge of the film and production industry.
 Lisbeth grew up on the film set and worked in consulting and strategy before earning her MBA.
 The two later brought on Ken Amarit, whom Kristina met at ITP, who has a BFA in film and was previously the VP of Engineering at the marketplace startup, TEEspy.

 Through these experiences, the founders gained several unique insights that eventually led to the founding of this venture-backed company.
 There are more content creators than ever before due to the growth of media distribution on platforms such as YouTube, Vimeo, Facebook, Netflix.
 Traditional gear rental resources however, are fragmented, old-school, offline, and expensive: unfit for the modern, millennial content creator.
 KitSplit is modernizing the rental process, making it easier, faster and more affordable for content creators, freelancers, production companies and pro-amateurs to rent high-quality cameras and gear they need.
 KitSplit’s local marketplace platform is disrupting this industry by building a fully vetted community of content creators, production companies and rental houses, and enabling them to rent gear and buy instant insurance on-demand.